yourgirlwanjiku/Tuongee-Admin-Page/README.md

 # Tuongee Admin Page
-Tuongee online counseling app is a web app that bridges the gap between therapists and patients.
-It is coded using php HTML, CSS, JS and mysql
+The admin is granted permission to add therapists and view payments made by patients using mpesa and paypal